micropython/micropython/docs/library/uctypes.rst

 This module implements "foreign data interface" for MicroPython.
-The idea behind it is similar to CPython's ``ctypes`` modules, but actual API is different, steamlined and optimized for small size.
+The idea behind it is similar to CPython's ``ctypes`` modules, but actual API is different, streamlined and optimized for small size.

 Defining structure layout
 -------------------------